 - Make your key results

-After these considerations are done, open an empty excel worksheet and do following steps:
+After these considerations are done, open an empty excel worksheet and do the following steps:

 -Specify first column as “team member”.

--Next specify following columns as “personal objective”, “start value”, “final value”, “objective fulfilment”, respectively.
+-Next specify following columns as “personal objective”, “start value”, “final value”, “objective fulfillment”, respectively.

 -Write objectives of team member-1 under the “personal objective” column.
 You can write more than 1 personal objective one under the other.

 -Write your start value under the “start value” column.
-If you do not have write 0.
+If you do not have any put 0.

 -As you complete the objectives you will make changes on the “final value” to see where you are.

--Write an excel formula under the “objective fulfilment” column to see the results as a percentage.
+-Write an excel formula under the “objective fulfillment” column to see the results as a percentage.
 It will calculate the percentage of the progress as you enter data on this template.

 Congrats!
-You prepare your own OKR template now!
+You have created your own OKR template!

 Why you should use an OKR template?

-“If you don’t know where to go, no matter where you are.” -Peter Drucker
+“If you don’t know where to go, it doesn’t matter where you are.” -Peter Drucker

 Professionals have been using several methods to set goals and manage their process.
 For instance, you can use a paper and a pen to write down your objectives and key results and this method may sound like the easiest.
 But, what if you have a large number of employees and your employees also have a lot of objectives?